precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 ### `constant` folder

-Here you need to perform the following activities:
+Here we need to perform the following activities:

-- Use the **mesh** you generated in the previous task: copy the `polyMesh` folder, which you can find in the `0.003` folder, in here
+- Use the **mesh** we generated in the previous task: copy the `polyMesh` folder, which you can find in the `0.003` folder, in here
 - Open the `transportProperties` file to define the kinematic viscosity $\nu$: substitute **NU** with `1e-06`
 - Open the `turbulenceProperties` file to define the type of simulation: substitute `TYPE` with `laminar`, to perform a **laminar** simulation

 ### `system` folder

-Here you will define how many simulation steps you want to perform and you will make use of *function objects* in order to compute **forces, moments** and **force** and **moment coefficients**:
+Here we will define how many simulation steps we want to perform and we will make use of *function objects* in order to compute **forces, moments** and **force** and **moment coefficients**:

 - Open the `controlDict` file and orientate yourself on the different sections.
 Then:
     1. substitute **END** with **250** at `entTime` entry: we will perform 250 simulation steps at most